Broker Check

 Limited Investment Offerings: We do not primarily recommend one type of security to clients.
 Instead, we recommend any product that may be suitable for each client relative to that client’s specific circumstances and needs.
 However, we are limited in investment selection in that we can only invest your account in securities which are available on your custodian/broker-dealer’s platform.
 When providing you services, we do not recommend or offer advice on any proprietary products.

-Account & Fee Minimums: Elliott Cove requires a minimum of $25,000 in order to open an account.
+Account & Fee Minimums: ECCM requires a minimum of $25,000 in order to open an account.
 To reach this account minimum, clients can aggregate all household accounts.

 What Fees Will I Pay?

 Description of Principal Fees & Costs: Fees charged for our asset management services are charged based on a percentage of assets under management, billed in arrears on a quarterly calendar basis, and calculated based on the average daily balance of your account during the current billing period.
 The annual fee for asset management services will be based upon a fee schedule which ranges between 1.00% and 1.50%.
-Because our fee is based upon the value of your account we have an incentive to recommend that you increase the level of assets in your account.
+Because our fee is based upon the value of your account, we have an incentive to recommend that you increase the level of assets in your account.
 When engaging us for asset management services you will also incur other fees and expenses.
+The broker-dealer/custodian on your account will charge you fees and expenses for maintaining your account.
+You will also incur internal management fees and expenses by the funds we invest in, within your account.

 Additional Information: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 For more information about the fees we charge and the other fees and expenses you will incur please see Item 5 of Form ADV Part 2A.